hellopipu/PromptMR/promptmr_examples/cmrxrecon/README.md

 ## Pretrained models

 We provide Google Drive links for downloading our models trained on the CMRxRecon Training Set (120 cases).
-You can verify the performance of these models on the [Validation Leaderboard](https://www.synapse.org/#!Synapse:syn51471091/wiki/622548) using the respective IDs.
+You can use the respective IDs to retrieve the corresponding performance results of these models on the [Validation Leaderboard](https://www.synapse.org/#!Synapse:syn51471091/wiki/622548).
+(As of October 31, 2023, `PromptMR-16cascades` delivers the best performance on the Leaderboard.)

 | Model              |# of Params     |Download Link                                                                              | Cine Leaderboard ID   | Mapping Leaderboard ID |